ebullient/campaign-notes/README.md

 5. In Obsidian, [open the cloned repository directory](https://publish.obsidian.md/help/How+to/Working+with+multiple+vaults) as a Vault

-6. When prompted, allow third party plugins.
+6. When prompted, *allow* third party plugins.

+7. Once Obsidian has started, use the gear icon in the lower right to open settings, and select "Community plugins in the sidebar"

+8. Use the toggle sliders on the right side of the dialog to enable all installed plugins.
+Use Ctrl-R (or Cmd-R) to refresh Obsidian to make sure everything is loaded happily.

+9. Some plugins have additional settings, most of those should be checked in.

+10. You may want to check at this point if obsidian has made any changes to the repo while reading things.
+If it has, you can revert those and reload, to make sure you're running with expected settings.
+If you've made no intentional changes yourself, using `git reset --hard origin/main` will discard all local changes.

-Obsidian is basically a specialized kind of browser.
+Note: Obsidian is basically a specialized kind of browser.
 When in doubt, refresh the page.